Privacy Policy

 1. The Marek Edelman Dialogue Center in Łódź, the administrator of the service, available at www.lodzwielukultur.pl, undertakes to duly protect the data on visitors to the service.

-2. Personal data of service users will not be transferred or sold to companies or third parties.
+2. Users’ personal data will not be shared with or sold to companies or third parties.

-3. Data provided by users of the site will be used only for the purpose of communication or updating the data contained in the database that is an integral part of the site.
+3. Data provided by users of the service will be used solely for communication purposes or for updating the information contained in the database that is an integral part of the service.

-4. The website administrator and the entities (Google Inc., Facebook Inc.) operating the website collect statistics on website visitors.
+4. The service administrator and entities operating the website (Google Inc., Facebook Inc.) collect statistics on the website’s traffic.
 Regardless of the personal data provided during communication, the owner of the website may use technologies that allow the collection of certain technical information, such as IP address, type of Internet browser and operating system used (see also point 5).

-5. In order to improve the functioning of the website, cookies are used.
-These files are information transmitted by the web browser and stored on the local hard drive of the website user.
-Cookies do not collect any personal data of the website user.
-The website saves cookies on the user’s computer, used to store information in them for functionality.
+5. To improve the functioning of the website, cookies are used.
+Cookies are pieces of information sent by the web browser and stored on the user’s local hard drive.
+Cookies do not collect any personal data from the website user.
+The website stores cookies on the user’s computer to save information needed for its functionality.

-6. The Service uses two main types of cookies: “session cookies” and ‘permanent cookies’ (persistent cookies).
+6. Two main types of cookies are used on the Website: session cookies and persistent cookies.
 “Session” cookies are temporary files that are stored on the User’s terminal device until the User logs out, leaves the website or shuts down the software (web browser).
 “Permanent” cookies are stored on the User’s end device for the time specified in the parameters of the cookies or until they are deleted by the User.

-7. The site administrator reserves the right to make changes to the privacy policy.
+7. The website administrator reserves the right to make changes to the privacy policy.
 Changes may occur at any time, and users may or may not be notified.

-8. This policy does not violate mandatory laws, in particular consumer protection and competition laws.
+8. This policy does not override mandatory provisions of law, in particular those concerning consumer protection and competition.
 In the event of a conflict between the provisions of the policy and mandatory regulations, the provisions of the policy shall be replaced by these regulations, and the remainder of the policy shall remain in effect.

 Changes in Cookies settings in the most popular browsers.